bachan/articles/color_detection_in_tiki_search/README.md

 Here's what we have at our disposal:

 1. Sellers can create multiple variations of their product within the same product entity.
 For example, if they sell a phone case for Samsung Galaxy M31, they can create a variation for each specific design of the case to let customers choose the design they like on the Product Detail Page.
-One of such variations could as well be product color and in this case sellers are required to provide a freetext color tag for each of the variations.
+One of such variations could as well be product color and in this case sellers are required to provide a free text color tag for each of the variations.

 <https://tiki.vn/op-lung-dien-thoai-samsung-galaxy-m31-01301-silicone-deo-hang-chinh-hang-p58006022.html?spid=58006038>